 It’s time to cover a bit of a mixed bag of a note-taking method: the sentence method.

 The sentence method is a technique you don’t really want to use unless there’s no other option available.

-Myself, I only use the sentence method on the rare occasion that I come into a fast-paced, unorganized live lecture without any preparation.
-Then, after class, I rewrite the sentence notes into a more digestible form with something like the outline method or Cornell method.
+Personally, I only use the sentence method on the rare occasion that I come into a fast-paced, unorganized live lecture without any preparation.
+Then, after class, I rewrite the sentence notes into a more digestible form with something like the outline method, Q/E/C method, or Cornell method.